 What is your book about?

 We’ve written a book about Paulette Cooper and titled it The Unbreakable Miss Lovely.
 In 1971, Paulette wrote The Scandal of Scientology, the first really popular book about the organization’s secrets, and Scientology in turn subjected her to years of the worst retaliation campaign in its history.
-At one point, she was facing 15 years in prison for a crime Scientology framed her for, and seriously contemplated suicide.
+At one point, she was facing 15 years in prison for a crime Scientology framed her for, and she seriously contemplated suicide.
 Despite numerous covert operations run against her over several decades, she survived everything the church’s spies threw at her, and she’s thriving today.

 Do people in the Church of Scientology read your website?